 Transcripts that (partially) reside inside other transcripts on the same strand, whether entirely within an intron, spread over a number of introns, or partially in introns, partially outside the other transcripts, are considered separate loci if they do not overlap on the exon level.
-See Figure 24.
-If there is overlap, even if no shared splice junctions, the transcript is actually a variant of the reference locus.
+See Figure 27.
+If there is overlap, even in the absence of shared splice junctions, the transcript is annotated as a variant of the reference locus.
+If loci are nested, add the following to all overlapping loci: